 Continue reading “The Cohabitation Bill”

-Although it is only recently that Malta has enacted its own divorce law, there was always the possibility for citizens to go abroad, either to another European Union Member State or even to a non-European Union Member State to obtain a judgment for divorce from such country.
+Although it is only recently that Malta has enacted its own divorce law, there was always the possibility for citizens to go abroad, either to another European Union Member State or even to a non-European Union Member State to obtain a foreign divorce judgment from such country.
 Continue reading “Foreign Divorce Judgment”

 Until recently divorce in Malta was not regulated under Maltese Law and couples whose marriages have broken down could only apply for a legal separation.
 However, with the introduction of divorce in Malta couples are now able to obtain a divorced if they qualify in the eyes of the court and in accordance with the provisions of the law.
 Continue reading “Divorce versus separation”

 Cohabitation is a state of fact, a choice made by several couples and a social reality, and the government is therefore obliged to regulate it by law.
-Previously gay cohabitation in Malta was not regulated at all but with the proposed change of the cohabitation bill on the 28th of august 2012 it would be regulated.
+Previously cohabitation for gay couples in Malta was not regulated at all but with the proposed change of the cohabitation bill on the 28th of august 2012 it would be regulated.
 Continue reading “Cohabitation for gay couples”

 Cohabiting parties live like spouses, however their relationship is not formalized.
 Namely cohabiting people share a household, are emotionally attached and may raise children together.
-However their relationship has not been formalized by marriage.
+However their relationship has not been formalized by marriage,this will now change with the new cohabitation bill.
 Continue reading “The new cohabitation bill”

 Divorce is the complete and total dissolution of a marriage that existed between the spouses.
 Therefore once it is granted the couple is no longer deemed to be married in the eyes of the law and thus is able to remarry.
-Divorce in Malta has always been a very vastly debated topic mostly because of the Catholic Church’s influences on the Maltese islands and its inhabitant’s beliefs.
+Divorce in Malta has always been a very vastly debated topic mostly because of the Catholic Church’s influences on the Maltese islands and its inhabitant’s beliefs that discouraged attempts of to introduce a divorce law.
 Continue reading “Divorce law”